 Shortness of Breath Symptoms

-Most pregnant women will concur that feeling short of breath during pregnancy is common.
-Feeling out of breath is very noticeable during the last trimester as the baby grows and your body expands.
-Shortness of breath symptoms may be described in the following manner:
+Many pregnant women will experience feeling short of breath during their pregnancy.
+Shortness of breath may be described in the following manner:

-- Feeling as if you are unable to expand your lungs enough to get a full breath.
+- Feeling as if you are unable to expand your lungs enough to take in a full breath.

-- Feeling heavy, as if a weight is placed on your chest.
+- Chest feels heavy, as if a weight has been placed on your chest.

-- Breathing hard even though the activity needed little exertion.
+- Breathing hard even though the activity required minimal exertion.

-- Being unable to do activities that you used to do easily.
+- Being unable to do activities that were once easy for you.

 Stress of Carrying the Baby